DMRobertson/thompsons_v/docs/introduction.rst

 	This program is written in `Python <python.org>`_ and needs a Python interpreter to run; to be specific, **Python 3.3 or above** is required.
 If you don't have this already installed on your system, your best bet is to download the latest version (currently 3.5) from the `Python website <python.org>`_.
 For Linux users, Python may be available from your distribution's repositories; take care to install version 3.x rather than 2.x!

 2. Source code.
-	If you have ``git`` available on your system, the easiest way to obtain the program is to simply clone the repository:
+	If you have `git <git-scm.com>`_ available on your system, the easiest way to obtain the program is to simply clone the repository:

 		``git clone https://github.com/DMRobertson/thompsons_v.git``